KeiroD/m_roleplay/README.md

 ### LICENSE

 No freaking clue.
-No license came with this when I got it from Namedguf over on irc.inspircd.org.
+No license came with this when I got it from `Namegduf` over on `irc.inspircd.org`.
 I can't remember who actually told me that he had the Inspircd port.

 I suppose you should probably assume it's GPL.
 Probably GPLv2, come to think of it.